-Most of us have come across PCB and FPCB in our day to day usage of electronic devices.
+Most of us have come across PCB Technology and FPCB in our day to day usage of electronic devices.
 However, few of us have ever taken time to think about how PCBs and PCBA are made.
 So we keep wondering how the PCBs that drive our appliances including computers and microwaves are actually made.
 In this article, we delve into what PCBs are, the materials used in making them, the cost and the process of manufacturing them.

 What is a PCB and How is it Made?